 (13) Committee members are obliged to treat AEC business as confidential and to declare any conflict of interest to the Committee.
-Members are required to complete a confidentiality acknowledgement and conflict of interest undertaking prior to their appointment.
+Members are required to complete a confidentiality acknowledgement and declaration of conflict of interest undertaking prior to their appointment.
 If members have any questions or concerns about an application they may seek clarification from the researcher, prior to the meeting, after consulting the Chair.
+Refer to the responsibilities of members and the conflict of interest section of the AEC Operating Procedures.